freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 2. Ground answers exclusively on the data ingested.
 3. Provide links and references to the original sources.

 To **answer questions** is the main goal of Kernel Memory and that needs to happen **after grounding the answers** on our selected data.

-Not only this helps avoiding [hallucinations](https://zapier.com/blog/ai-hallucinations/); Davis stated that "*we fundamentally don't trust AI in autopilot mode.
+Not only this helps avoiding [hallucinations](https://zapier.com/blog/ai-hallucinations/): Davis stated that "*we fundamentally don't trust AI in autopilot mode.
 We need a way to audit it.*"

-It's implied Kernel memory also provides the functionality to **ingest data** and **index it** in a way that makes it possible to **answer questions**.
+It's implied Kernel memory also provides the functionality to **ingest data** and **index it** in a way that makes it possible to *answer questions*, and that is the task of the interface [IMemoryDb](https://github.com/microsoft/kernel-memory/blob/main/service/Abstractions/MemoryStorage/IMemoryDb.cs), which we will discuss later in this article.

 ---